Gotzmann's persistence theorem for finite modules: Fitting ideals of quotients in degree

 where the columns correspond to the basis elements $x^2e_1,xye_1,y^2e_1,x^2e_2,xye_2,y^2e_2$ of $M_2$.
 Thus, with the notation of this section, we have that $\Lambda_2=\{x^2e_1,x^2e_2\}$.
 Then, the inclusion $N_2\hookrightarrow M_2$ is given by the matrix

 \ \\\\ where we have drawn a line to illustrate the two components of $M_2$.
 The rows above the line correspond to the monomials in the first component $Se_1$ of $M$ and the rows below the line correspond to the monomials of the second component $Se_2$.
-Then, we consider the module $Q_3$ as the cokernel of the map $S_1\otimes_AN_2\to M_3$ given by the matrix \ \\\\ The algorithm that we presented to calculate the Fitting ideals corresponds to column reductions in this matrix: If we have two $1$:s in the same row, we delete the one to the left.
-After that, we use the other columns to reduce the column without a $1$ to have zeros in every row except the rows corresponding to $\Lambda_3=\{x^3e_1,x^3e_2\}$.
+Then, we consider the module $Q_3$ as the cokernel of the map $S_1\otimes_AN_2\to M_3$ given by the matrix \ \\\\ The algorithm that we presented to calculate the Fitting ideals corresponds to column reductions in this matrix: If we have two $(-1)$:s in the same row, we delete the one to the left, since such a $(-1)$ corresponds to an element of $\Psi_3$.
+After that, we use the other columns to reduce the column without a $(-1)$ to have zeros in every row except the rows corresponding to $\Lambda_3=\{x^3e_1,x^3e_2\}$.
 Doing these reductions gives the new matrix

 From here, we can immediately read of the generators of $\Fitt_{1}\bigl(Q_3\bigr)$ as

 \end{ex}